Pramilashanmugam/to-do-list/README.md

 - `Fore` from the Colorama library for terminal color formatting.
 - `tabulate` from the Tabulate library for displaying data in tabular format.
 - `gspread` for interacting with Google Sheets.
+- `Coloroma` for text colors
 - `Credentials` from the Google OAuth2 library for handling authentication.

+### Tools:

+- [Lucid Chart](https://www.lucidchart.com/) used to create app flowchart.
+- [Google](https://www.google.ie/), [Youtube](https://www.youtube.com/) and [WW3schools](https://www.w3schools.com) used for references to help and solve issues when needed.
+- Emoji used to make it more attractive on terminal
+- [Code institutes Pep8 linter](https://pep8ci.herokuapp.com/) used to ensure the pep8 style guidelines are followed.
+- [Heroku](https://heroku.com/) is used for deployment.

 ## Features Planned to Implement in Future: